malramsay64/phd-thesis/notes/supercooled_liquids.md

 we sharply cut the number of degrees of freedom accessible to the system.
 This causes a chart drop (up to a factor of 2) of the constant pressure specific heat $c_p$ at $T_g$.

+### Jamming Transition

+@vanHecke2010
+@Torquato2010

+An alternative structural model of the supercooled liquid is the idea of the jamming transition which is adapted from an understanding of granular materials.
+[@Silbert2002;@Cates1998;@Cates2005;@Liu2010;@Torquato2010;@vanHecke2010]
+A particle is considered jammed when the number of contacts is enough to restrict all the degrees of freedom, this is known as *isostatic* jamming with the requisite contact count $z_\text{iso}$ being

+$$ z_\text{iso} = 2d_f $$

+where $d_f$ is the number of degrees of freedom available to a molecule ($d_f=3$ for our trimer).
+When a molecule is jammed,
+there are no degrees of freedom available meaning it is unable to move.
+Using contact numbers is notable for concave shapes like the Trimer molecule as the concavities allow for contact numbers well above $z_\text{iso}$. [@Jennings2015]

+The concept of jamming also applies to rotational motion where @Zwanzig1987 considers a liquid of 2D gears.
+Once three gears come in contact with each other, they are no longer able to rotate.

+### Geometric Frustration

+Building upon some of the ideas of the jamming transition is a model of geometric [@Frank1952] or packing [@Tarjus2005;@Kivelson1995] frustration.
+This considers small regions of the liquid, which form structures that minimise the local free energy, however these structures are then unable to tile space.
+This gives small regions of favourable local structure which are highly favourable and unlikely to diffuse.

+This idea of geometric frustration is notable for the Trimer molecule, as there are a range of crystal structures it can take on. [@sec:stability-of-crystal-phases]